Towards Vivid and Diverse Image Colorization with Generative Color Prior: Experiments

-\textbf{Qualitative Comparison.} As shown Figure~\ref{fig:v_com}, compared to CIC, ChromaGAN and Deoldify, our results tend to obtain more natural and vivid colors.
+\textbf{Qualitative Comparison.} As shown Figure~\ref{fig:v_com}, compared to CIC, ChromaGAN and Deoldify, our GCP-Colorization tend to obtain more natural and vivid colors.
 For instance, in contrast to our vivid green, the broccoli color (Column 5) of the other methods looks unnatural and yellowish.
-In addition, our method generates better results with regards to consistent hues.
-In column 1, we can observe inconsistent chromaticities in the results of Deoldify and InstColorization, where the dress is yellow and blue at the same time.
+In addition, GCP-Colorization generates better results with regards to consistent hues.
+In column 1, we can observe inconsistent chromaticities in the results of Deoldify and InstColor, where the dress is yellow and blue at the same time.
 Though ChromaGAN has consistent tones, it fails to capture the details by only mapping overall blue tones to the image, leading to the blue artifacts on the lady's face.
-Instead, our method successfully maintains the consistent tone and captures the details as shown in Column 1.
-Furthermore, our method can yield more diverse and lively colors for each small instance as shown in column 7, while InstColorization fails to detect such small objects and inherently degrades to use its global image colorization network, whose results are dim and less vivid.
+Instead, GCP-Colorization successfully maintains the consistent tone and captures the details as shown in Column 1.
+Furthermore, our GCP-Colorization can yield more diverse and lively colors for each small instance as shown in column 7, while InstColor fails to detect such small objects and inherently degrades to use its global image colorization network, whose results are dim and less vivid.

 \textbf{User study.}